Cameron Dukes: Toronto Argonauts

 On May 7, 2024, Kelly was suspended for at least nine games after an investigation into allegations made against him and the Argonauts by a former strength and conditioning coach.
 Consequently, Dukes was elevated to the starting role for 2024 that he won during training camp.
 After winning his first two starts of the season, he won just two of the next six, leading the Argonauts to turn to Nick Arbuckle for their ninth game of the season, which he won.
 Kelly then returned from suspension and Dukes was his backup.
 With their season standing decided, the Argonauts started Dukes for their final game of the season, but he left due to injury and Arbuckle took over.
 In total, Dukes dressed for 18 regular season games, starting in nine, where he completed 143 out of 199 pass attempts for 1,444 yards and seven touchdown passes and six interceptions.
 In the East Final, Kelly was injured and Arbuckle replaced him, eventually being named the starter for the 111th Grey Cup.
 In his first Grey Cup game, Dukes was the primary backup quarterback, but only entered the game in the final minute to kneel down in victory formation as the Argonauts defeated the Winnipeg Blue Bombers 41–24.
 In 2025, he played in both preseason games, but was part of the final cuts on June 1, 2025.

-Montreal Alouetes
+Montreal Alouettes

 On August 13, 2025, it was announced that Dukes had signed with the Montreal Alouettes on the same day that McLeod Bethel-Thompson was moved to the six-game injured list.
 He dressed in three regular season games where he had one completion for eight yards.
 Dukes was later released on October 7.